beaverDamDemo/landing-page/README.md

 # to run with Koala

+Koala not in use anymore!
 non-free Prepros has been replaced by free Koala.
-Koala not in use anymore. download Koala from here: http://koala-app.com/
+Koala not in use anymore.

 # Koala set up

 assets/js/src/init.js goes translated into assets/js/init.min.js
-Remember to check Harmony(ES6+)

-assets/css/src/styles.scss goes translated into assets/css/styles.min.css
+Remember to check Harmony(ES6+) assets/css/src/styles.scss goes translated into assets/css/styles.min.css

-# To run
+# To run with php

 php -S localhost:4200